 Do Delta 8 Edibles Go Bad?

 Do delta 8 edibles go bad?
-Yes, delta 8 edibles can go bad.
+Yes, edibles can go bad.
 Because all cannabis edibles are, well––edible––this means they are perishable items.
 When thinking of delta 8 edibles, it’s essential to treat them like food items before cannabis items.
 Heat, air, and other forms of exposure can cause your edibles to go bad before the delta 8 actually has a chance to degrade.

 Cannabis-infused gummies, brownies, cookies, and other food-based products are subject to the same kind of expiry that regular food items abide by.
 If your edibles look, smell, or taste irregular, stop eating them immediately and throw out the rest.
 Food poisoning isn’t worth it!
 Thankfully, most delta 8 edibles will have expiration dates on them that are referring to the food product part of the edible instead of the delta 8 part.
 As long as you store your edibles properly, they may be able to withstand the expiration date or even longer.